The SYZ mirror symmetry conjecture for del Pezzo surfaces and rational elliptic surfaces: Rational Elliptic Surfaces, Elliptic fibrations and semi-flat metrics

 \subsubsection{Bott-Chern Cohomology}

-Understanding the Bott-Chern cohomology of $X$ is somewhat more difficult than the coarser de Rham cohomology.
-For later purposes it will be useful to understand the Bott-Chern cohomology of $X$ and $X_{\Delta^*}$.
-Therefore we will consider the elliptic fibration $X\rightarrow C$ where $C= \mathbb{C},$ or $\Delta^*$, with the undersanding that $X\rightarrow \Delta^*$ is $X_{\Delta^*}$.
+The goal of this subsection, and the next, is to elucidate the connection between local and global automorphisms and the Bott-Chern cohomology.
+This will be essential in establishing the uniqueness of Calabi-Yau metrics modulo automorphisms; see Proposition~\ref{prop: reducedModuli}.
+For our later purposes it will be useful to understand the Bott-Chern cohomology of $X$ and $X_{\Delta^*}$.
+Therefore we will consider the elliptic fibration $X\rightarrow C$ where $C= \mathbb{C},$ or $\Delta^*$, with the understanding that $X\rightarrow \Delta^*$ is $X_{\Delta^*}$.
 The exposition here follows analogous discussions in \cite{GW, Hein} with modifications to suit our purposes.
 Consider the map

 where $K_0$ is defined to be the kernel of the natural map $H^{1,1}_{BC}(X,\mathbb{R}) \rightarrow H^{2}_{dR}(X,\mathbb{R})$; note that the surjectivity of this map follows, for example, from Corollary~\ref{cor: KahlerCone}.
 Suppose $\alpha_1, \alpha_2$ are closed, real $(1,1)$ forms on $X$ and $[\alpha_1]_{dR}=[\alpha_2]_{dR}$.
 Write